CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/common-application-configuration.md

 CC_WORKER_COMMAND_1=my-other-worker
 ```

-By default, a worker will be restarted if it exists with an error code.
+By default, a worker will be restarted if it exits with an error code.
 You can customise this behaviour by setting the
 environment variable `CC_WORKER_RESTART` to one of `always`, `on-failure` (the default) or `no`.